Pine Beetle - Frequently Asked Questions

 8. Can I sell the logs from my property to offset the cost of removal?

 Unfortunately ponderosa pine is not considered to be a valuable species in our area.
 If you have a large property, check with some of the logging contractors listed on our site.
 They may be able to find a sawmill willing to pay some compensation for the logs.
 Keep in mind that if you are removing any logs from a property you will require a Timbermark (see #10 below).

-In order to transport logs off private property, the Province requires a Timbermark (available at no charge), which may be obtained by filling out a one-page application to the Ministry of Forests and faxing to:
+In order to transport logs off private property, the Province requires a Timbermark (available at no charge), which may be obtained by filling out a one-page application from the Ministry of Forests, Lands, and Natural Resource Operations - Forest Tenures.